cloudflare/cloudflare-docs/content/workers/platform/routing/custom-domains.md

 ## Configuring your Custom Domain

 Custom Domains need to be configured on an appropriate zone.
 If you attempt to create a Custom Domain on a hostname with an existing DNS record, Cloudflare will confirm that you would like to replace the existing record.
-If you attempt to create a Custom Domain on a zone you don't own, the attempt will fail.
+If you attempt to create a Custom Domain on a zone you do not own, the attempt will fail.

 ## Migrate from Routes